MrEnergy64/IPventur-basic.sh/README.md

 10.0.222.4 => 9C:5C:8E:D3:8A:A0
 <omitted>

-Feel free to change the nmap parameters with your own wishes.
+Feel free to change the nmap parameters with your own wishes!

 Happy collecting!